Girton College, Cambridge: 1869 to 1976: Pioneering for women's education

-The early feminist movement began to argue for the improvement of women's education in the 1860s: Emily Davies and Barbara Bodichon met through their activism at the Society for the Employment of Women and the Englishwoman's Review.
+The early feminist movement began to argue for the improvement of women's education in the 1860s: Emily Davies and Barbara Bodichon met through their activism at the Society for the Employment of Women and The Englishwoman's Review.
 They shared the aim of securing women's admission to university.
 In particular, they wanted to determine whether girls could be admitted at Oxford or Cambridge to sit the Senior and Junior Local Examinations.
 Davies and Bodichon set up a committee to that effect in 1862.
-In 1865, with the help of Henry Tomkinson, Trinity College alumnus and owner of an insurance company with good contacts within the University, 91 female students entered the Cambridge Local Examination.
+In 1865, with the help of Henry Tomkinson, Trinity College alumnus and the owner of an insurance company with good contacts within the University, 91 female students entered the Cambridge Local Examination.
 This first concession to women's educational rights met relatively little resistance, as admission to the examination did not imply residence of women at the university site.

-At that time, students had the option of doing a Pass degree, which consisted of "a disorderly collection of fragmented learning", or an Honours degree, which at that time meant the Mathematics Tripos, classics, natural or moral sciences.
+At that time, students had the option of doing a Pass degree, which consisted of "a disorderly collection of fragmented learning", or an Honours degree, which at that time meant the Mathematics Tripos, classics, and natural or moral sciences.
 An Honours degree was considered more challenging than the Pass degree.
 In 1869, Henry Sidgwick helped institute the Examinations for Women, which was designed to be of intermediate difficulty.
 This idea was heavily opposed by Emily Davies, as she demanded admittance to the Tripos examinations.

 The college was established on 16 October 1869 under the name of the College for Women at Benslow House in Hitchin, Hertfordshire, which was considered to be a convenient distance from Cambridge and London.
 It was thought to be less "risky" and less controversial to locate the college away from Cambridge in the beginning.
 The college was one of England's first residential colleges for women.
-(Whitelands College, now part of the University of Roehampton, was established as a college of higher education for women earlier, in 1841.)
+Whitelands College, now part of the University of Roehampton, was established as a college of higher education for women earlier, in 1841.
 They worked with Fanny Metcalfe to develop the curricula.